w3f/polkadot-wiki/docs/build-build-with-polkadot.md

 being.

 Substrate chains can include smart contract functionality by using the provided [contracts runtime module from the SRML](https://github.com/paritytech/substrate/tree/master/srml/contracts).
-This module allows for smart contracts compile to Wasm code to be deployed to the chain and instantiated by users.
+This module allows for smart contracts compiled to Wasm code to be deployed to the chain and instantiated by users.
-To facilitate development of Wasm smart contracts, Parity is also developing ink!, a domain specific language built in Rust that is intended for writing smart contracts.
+To facilitate development of Wasm smart contracts, Parity is also developing [ink!](https://github.com/paritytech/ink), a domain specific language built in Rust that is intended for writing smart contracts.

 Polkadot is planned to go live with an initial release at the end of 2019, depending on security audits and launch